 Moving to Miami

-Sometimes called 'the Magic City' for its unprecedented growth, migrants have played an important role in shaping the city’s history and unique character.
+Sometimes called 'the Magic City' for its unprecedented population growth during the past century, migrants have played an important role in shaping the city’s history and unique character.

 That it is also known as 'the Capital of Latin America' suggests something about the central role that Hispanic people have come to play in Miami, as well as its role as a cultural and economic gateway between Latin America and the USA.

 Large communities of Cuban, Haitian and Puerto Rican residents, among others, have left an enduring mark on the city.
 This can be seen in the nightclubs, restaurants and general lifestyle in Miami, especially in areas like Little Havana.